datalad-handbook/book/docs/beyond_basics/101-148-clonepriority.rst

 Back in section :ref:`gin`, this problem was fixed by replacing the relative path in ``.gitmodules`` with the URL to the dataset sibling on GitHub.
 But a more convenient solution would be to have several known locations for subdatasets that are attempted in succession -- if cloning from a local path fails, try the GitHub URL, and then the RIA store, and so forth.
-Therefore, other than the ``.gitmodules`` entry, a dataset can encode other clone candidate sources also with a configuration.
+Therefore, other than the ``.gitmodules`` entry, a dataset can encode other clone candidate sources  with a configuration variable as well.
 Here is an overview on where subdataset clone candidates can be found:

 #.
 Without any additional configuration, a subdataset is either registered underneath its superdataset with a relative path (if it was originally created in this dataset), or from the path or URL it was originally installed from.
 This is recorded in the ``.gitmodules`` file of the superdataset.